If you’re playing the miles and points game, chances are you have more than one credit card from a given bank.

 There is some nuance to this, so be sure to read the details below.

-Pooling is irrelevant for the KrisFlyer cobrand cards, because miles are automatically credited to the linked KrisFlyer account and you can’t concurrently hold more than one cobrand card anyway.
+The points pooling concept is irrelevant for the American Express KrisFlyer cobrand cards, because miles are automatically credited to the linked KrisFlyer account with no transfer fees (plus, you can’t own more than one KrisFlyer cobrand card anyway).

-First of all, recall that AMEX Platinum Charge cardholders can convert Membership Rewards points to miles at a 400:250 ratio, compared to 450:250 for other AMEX cardholders.
+First of all, recall that AMEX Platinum Charge cardholders can convert Membership Rewards points to miles at a 400:250 ratio, versus 450:250 for other AMEX cardholders.

 (1) Some people will see their points pooled automatically on the back end, all convertible at the more advantageous 400:250 rate.
 If you’re in this situation, the drop down menu for “Your Points Account” will look like this.

 (2) Some people will not see their points pooled on the back end.
-Instead, they’ll have one points account for their AMEX Platinum Charge, and another points account for their AMEX Platinum Reserve.
+Instead, they’ll have one points account for their AMEX Platinum Charge, and another points account for their AMEX Platinum Reserve/Platinum Credit Card.
 If you’re in this situation, the drop down menu for “Your Points Account” will have a “Switch Account” button to toggle between points balances.

-In this case, you can call up customer service to get your points manually combined and transferred at the preferable 400:250 rate.
-I don’t know why some people have separate accounts, and others have a single one, but either way you’ll get the 400:250 rate if you hold an AMEX Platinum Charge.
+In this case, you can call up customer service to get your points manually combined and transferred at the more advantageous 400:250 rate.

 Although Bank of China only has one miles card on offer, you may still end up paying multiple conversion fees.

-That’s because from 15 March 2019, BOC capped the maximum number of points that can be converted in a single transaction at 10 blocks.
-This works out to 60,000 Asia Miles, or 100,000 KrisFlyer miles.
-This means that if you want to convert, say, 250,000 KrisFlyer miles, you’d pay $30 x 3 =$90 of conversion fees.
+That’s because back in March 2019, BOC capped the maximum number of points that can be converted in a single transaction at 10 blocks.
+This works out to 60,000 Asia Miles, or 100,000 KrisFlyer miles, and means that if you want to convert, say, 250,000 KrisFlyer miles, you’d pay $30 x 3 =$90 of conversion fees.

-It’s a silly rule and very arbitrary, but it is what it is.
+It’s a very silly and arbitrary rule, but it wouldn’t be BOC if it wasn’t.

-DBS is slightly confusing, because points are kept separate on the back end but pooled together at the point of redemption.
+DBS is a unique case, because points are kept separate on the back end, but pooled together at the point of redemption.